AlexanderRichert-NOAA/ci-gemini-code-review/README.md

 2. Copy and paste the key into a repository-level secret called GEMINI_API_KEY or MISTRAL_API_KEY as appropriate if you plan to run workflows in your fork (if you are putting a token in a repo owned by NOAA-EMC, see the Usage instructions below).

-### Configure permissions for using GitHub Models (optional; alternative in external models Google Gemini, Mistral AI)
+### Configure permissions for using GitHub Models (optional; alternative is external models Google Gemini, Mistral AI)

 1. Create a fine-grained ("beta version") Personal Access Token for your user.